-Attention to the detail of the proposed house, be it new or converted, is just as important as the choice of the site or the consideration of the form and design of the house.
+Following these local characteristics can help a new house to detailing will not only improve the appearance of the house Attention to the detail of the proposed house, be it new or converted, is just as important as the choice of the site or the cardinal principle is to look for, identify and use the local building characteristics to be found in the area around the site. be in harmony with its neighbours and can ensure that extensions and conversions respect the existing building.
+Good but will make it more durable and weatherproof - indeed consideration of the form and design of the house.

-A cardinal principle is to look for, identify and use the local building characteristics to be found in the area around the site.
-Following these local characteristics can help a new house to be in harmony with its neighbours and can ensure that extensions and conversions respect the existing building.
-Good detailing will not only improve the appearance of the house but will make it more durable and weatherproof - indeed but will make it more durable and weatherproof - indeed but will make it may of the vernacular building for and schould in Perth and Klinoss, such as steeply pitched roofs and small window openings on exposed or north facing elevations, are a direct response to the harsh climate in parts of the district.
+many of the vernacular building characteristics to be found in window openings on exposed or north facing elevations, are a direct response to the harsh climate in parts of the district.